bSchnepp/Feral/README.md

 Functions intended to be stable should use:

-	- Minimal characters prefixed to define what it does ('Hal', 'Vd', 'Ke', 'Vga', etc.)
+	- Minimal characters prefixed to define what it does ('Hal', 'Vd', 'Ke', 'Vga', 'Sd', etc.)

 Kernel-related functions should ALWAYS